joshuahills/hls-multiview/README.md

 It's written in Angular as I plan to add features that will need to make use of Angular's state management and reactivity if I get round to it.

-I use this to view CCTV feeds from multiple cameras with the help of [MediaMTX](https://github.com/bluenviron/mediamtx).
+I use this to view my home CCTV feeds from multiple cameras with the help of [MediaMTX](https://github.com/bluenviron/mediamtx).